 To resist extended periods of naked flame attack, specially designed diffusers stop holes being created which could be used to attach ligatures or store contraband.

-The IK scale, goes up to IK10, certifying that a luminaire can resist an impact of up to 20 joules of energy.
+The IK scale, goes up to IK11, certifying that a luminaire can resist an impact of up to 50 joules of energy.
 In custodial environments this level of impact resistance is simply not adequate.

-Our drop-test rig creates impacts up to 250 joules of energy, 12.5 times more than an IK10 rated fitting.
+Our drop-test rig creates impacts up to 250 joules of energy.
 This rigorous testing process ensures our custodial luminaires are robustly constructed and fit for purpose in line with the MoJ’s standards.

 Logistics & Maintenance